-As the U.S. economy takes a slow bow and China becomes the leading centre, according to financial prodigies like Ray Dalio, there is immense opportunity to invest in new index funds.
+As the U.S. economy takes a slow bow and China takes centre stage in the global economy, there has never been a better opportunity to invest in new index funds.

-The world’s biggest hedge fund, Bridgewater Associates, is indeed amplifying its number of shares in Alibaba by almost a third in the fourth quarter of 2021 suggests now is the time to grow your wealth by putting it into smart, emerging market index funds.
+The signs can be seen all through the financial world; the world’s biggest hedge fund, Bridgewater Associates, is amplifying its number of shares in Alibaba by almost a third and this is just one indication that now is the time to grow your wealth by putting it into smart, emerging market index funds.

 Table of Contents: